tugapse/git-repo-cs/readme.md

 - **Setup Mode**:
   - Clones a Git repository to a designated directory.
   - Creates a Python virtual environment.
-  - Installs dependencies from `requirements.txt` or executes `build.sh`.
+  - Installs dependencies from `requirements.txt`.
   - Generates a wrapper script for execution (`run.sh` or `main.py`).

 - **Removal Mode**: